 - All Crock Pot Slow Cooker removable stone inserts (without lid) may be used safely in the microwave and the oven set up to 400°F; If you own another slow cooker brand, please refer to your owner’s manual for specific crockery cooking medium tolerances.
 Note: Do not use abrasive cleaning compounds or scouring pads

-- High/low cook settings with convenient Warm setting
+- High/Low cook settings, and convenient Warm setting

-- Polished Silver, stainless steel exteriors in various colors/patterns with black accents and plastic handles
+- Stylish hexagon pattern in white on black with black accents and handles

 Will Bacon Cheeseburger Soup Freeze Well?